2019 Rugby World Cup: Richie McCaw's surprise appearance at opening ceremony

-All Blacks legend Richie McCaw made a surprise appearance at the 2019 Rugby World Cup opening ceremony in Tokyo, lifting the Web Ellis Cup.
+All Blacks legend Richie McCaw made a surprise appearance at the 2019 Rugby World Cup opening ceremony in Tokyo, lifting the Webb Ellis Cup.

-When the lights came on At Tokyo Stadium, the former skipper appeared in the middle of the field, holding the trophy aloft, cheered on by a near-capacity crowd.
+When the lights came on at Ajinomoto Stadiumin Tokyo, the former skipper appeared in the middle of the field, holding the trophy aloft, cheered on by a near-capacity crowd.

 The two-time World Cup winner then walked over to a stage, waving to the fans, before placing the trophy - fondly known as 'Bill' - on a stand.